• Skip to primary navigation

 • Peel corn and place in boiling water to cook for a couple of minutes.
 Remove from heat, drain, let cool, and then cut niblets off the cobs.

-• Optional (but delicious) quick fry the niblets in a hot dry cast iron skillet if oil free (or add 1 tsp of oil) with coarse black pepper, a sprinkle of sea salt, and red pepper flakes just until slightly charred (about 2-3 minutes).
+• Optional (but delicious) quick fry the niblets in a hot dry cast iron skillet if oil free (or add 1 teaspoon of oil) with coarse black pepper, a sprinkle of sea salt, and red pepper flakes just until slightly charred (about 2-3 minutes).

 • If you are using frozen corn, let it thaw, and then use the quick fry method above.